ethan-li/osi/docs/USER_GUIDE.md

 ```
 Available tools:
 --------------------------------------------------
-✓ data_analyzer      - A data analysis tool for CSV files
+✓ text_processor     - A simple text processing tool for OSI demonstration
-✗ web_scraper        - A simple web scraping tool
-✓ file_organizer     - Organize files in directories by type
 ```

 - ✓ = Tool is installed and ready to use